What's at stake in Week 16: Predictions, playoff scenarios, more

 Point spread: DAL -7.5 | Matchup quality: 48.4 (of 100)

 Jenna Laine's pick: The Bucs might have one of the top offenses in the NFL in terms of yardage, but in the past two weeks, they've averaged just 13 points -- 29th in the league.
 Right now, their only victory against a top-10 defense is Week 1, and that was a much different Saints team.
 Don't expect a lot of scoring opportunities.
-Just like the Ravens in Week 15, the Cowboys have dominated time of possession all season, averaging 32 minutes, 3 seconds with the ball, third-best in the league.
+Just like the Ravens in Week 15, the Cowboys have dominated time of possession all season, averaging 32 minutes, 3 seconds with the ball, third best in the league.
 Cowboys 20, Buccaneers 14

 Stephen A. is excited by a potential Cowboys collapse